akulutka/olymp/README.md

-# 0lymp: IT Olympic Algorithms
+# 0lymp: Competitive Programming Algorithms
 ### There you can see >20 different algorithms I've been researching for last two years

 ## Level A